department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/participant-notes/P6-researchstudy-notes-202008040800_MP.md

 *Any questions for me?*
 > “No, I like it.
 When are you all going to... (launch) it?”

-*LL - hopefully by end of this year, beginning of next year.*
+*Hopefully by end of this year, beginning of next year.*
 > “That’ll be good.”
 > “I appreciate everything you do.”
 In the early days, they were “killing trees;” everything was on paper.